Background pattern

 Each coated tablet contains 53 mg of magnesium provided by 125.06 mg of magnesium hydroxide; 7.17 mg of magnesium bromide and 0.34 mg of magnesium fluoride.

-Magnogene is an oral medication in the form of coated tablets, presented in a package of 45 tablets.
+Magnogene is a medicine in the form of coated tablets for oral use, presented in a package of 45 tablets.

 Holder